Elizabeth Taber Library

 • Soliciting of any kind including seeking or collecting signatures for a petition, unless permission has been granted by the Library Director and/or Board of Trustees

-• Smoking or the use of other tobacco products in the Library or on the premises
+• Smoking, vaping, or the use of other tobacco products in the Library or on the premises

 • Misuse of restroom (e.g. using them as a laundry or washing facility)